acdh-oeaw/arche-docs/aux/intro.md

 Still the arche-core API (for more information on using it see the guides on the [main page](../)) and the pretty straightforward underlaying database structure should allow you do develop a GUI quite easily and fast.

+The crucial factor here is for you (your programmer) to understand well how to go from metadata in RDF to data structures front-end developers are used to.
+[This](rdf_basics.html) and [this](rdf_compacting_and_framing.html) guide can hopefully help a little with that.

 ### Data consistency check tools

 As with the GUI we did not try to prepare a one-fits-it-all data consistency checks system.